pirocorp/Object-Oriented-Design/13. DDD/README.md

 > **Domain-Driven Design** is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain.

 Martin Fowler

+### Gaining a High-Level Understanding of DDD

+- Better Interaction with domain experts
+  > You really need to cultivate your ability to communicate with business people to free up people's creative modeling.

+  Eric Evans

+- Model a **single subdomain** at a time
+  - Purchase materials - `tasks`, `ubiquitous language`, `unique problems`
+  - Engineering - `tasks`, `ubiquitous language`, `unique problems`
+  - Manage employees - `tasks`, `ubiquitous language`, `unique problems`
+  - Marketing - `tasks`, `ubiquitous language`, `unique problems`
+  - Sales - `tasks`, `ubiquitous language`, `unique problems`

+- Divide and Conquer - By separating the problem into separate subdomains, we can tackle each problem independently.
+We are making the problem much easier to solve.
+- Modeling - How you decipher and design each subdomain.

 ## Goals of DDD